A moving prayer on the world stage

 For his fellow class of ’76 graduates of good old Cherry Hill High School East in Camden County in South Jersey, it was surreal to see one of our own rise to the occasion in this intense and important moment.

 Ben is one of my best friends from those old high school days.
-(If I were to write a movie script like “Grease” or “Happy Days” based on my old high school gang, Ben would be a character, and a hilarious one.)
+(If I were to write a movie script like “Grease” or “Happy Days” based on my old high school gang, Ben would be one of the main characters, and a hilarious one.)
 I know him as a family friend, fellow member of the Cherry Hill East freshman and JV football teams (our freshman-year record was 2, 6 and 1) and winter and spring track teams (we both threw shot put).
 His mom, Flossie, treated me like a son.
 I’ve been in bands with his brother, David, aka our drummer “Fro,” since the mid ’70s.
 Ben is in our hearts.
 My family is so proud of him.

 Above is Ben’s graduation portrait from the 1976 edition of Eidolon, the Cherry Hill East yearbook.
 As you can see, the cat did a lot of stuff.
 I seem to remember that in freshman year, Ben was on both the football team and in the marching band.
 They practiced simultaneously!
 I don’t know how he did it.
 The guy was/is funny, warm, smart — just a sweetheart.